 Honor Flights transitioning to Vietnam Veterans

 Michael O'Brien, NPS volunteer at the Vietnam Wall and I were talking about the transition of Honor Flight to Vietnam Veterans and the extra burden this puts on the National Park Service volunteers.
 It looks as if expanded Korea and the Wall of Remembrance was designed to discourage the practice of getting rubbings of the names.
-We will see.
+In fact the NPS has asked those of us who communicate with the public make this known.

 At Vietnam, approximately 50 percent of the names can only be reached by ladder and the rangers and volunteers are the only people allowed on the ladders so try to know where the names are.
 If the hubs and veterans know the location of the name beforehand, the process will go quicker.
 Michele Spry of Central Missouri Honor flight has worked out a very efficient process for making the etchings and I asked her to write up her process which will apply to the Korea Memorial although given the angle at which the Wall of Remembrance is built it looks as if the designers are out to discourage the process.